r-craig73/haiku_checker/readme.md

 8. Be able to count the number of times a word ends with [consonant] 'le'.
 9. Be able to count the number of times a word contains double consonants that makes a sound.
 10. Make sure the haiku contains 17 syllables (sum of specs 1, 5, 6, 7 & 8).
+11. Return a phrase to tell a user if the poem is a Haiku ('Yes/No, the poem is/is not a Haiku! xx syllables!').

 ### Sources for haiku and syllable detection
 #### http://jzimba.blogspot.com/2017/07/an-algorithm-for-counting-syllables.html (interesting rules)